theotrg07/theotrg07/README.md

  <p align='center'>
  Hello, Theo here, a young web developer passionate with programming.
-I am currently working on Coderhub, with my awesome team and really enjoy it!
+I am currently working on a personal, huge React.js project, and really enjoy it!
 </p>